remake

 Advanced Action Composition

-module can be used to create complex action compositions:
+The remake module can be used to create complex action compositions:

 #![allow(unused)] fn main() { use bevy::prelude::*; use bevy_flurx::prelude::*; fn spawn_reactor(mut commands: Commands) { commands.spawn(Reactor::schedule(|task| async move { // Create a composite action that logs its execution time let result = task.will(Update, once::run(|| "Processing data...") .remake(|runner, original_output, new_output| { TimedRunner { runner, original_output, new_output, start_time: None, } }) ).await; println!("{}", result); // Prints the result with timing information })); } struct TimedRunner<O> { runner: BoxedRunner, original_output: Output<O>, new_output: Output<String>, start_time: Option<std::time::Instant>, } impl<O> Runner for TimedRunner<O> where O: std::fmt::Display + 'static, { fn run(&mut self, world: &mut World, token: &mut CancellationHandlers) -> RunnerIs { if self.start_time.is_none() { self.start_time = Some(std::time::Instant::now()); } let result = self.runner.run(world, token); if result == RunnerIs::Completed { if let Some(value) = self.original_output.take() { let elapsed = self.start_time.unwrap().elapsed(); let timed_result = format!("Result: {} (took {:?})", value, elapsed); self.new_output.set(timed_result); } } result } } }